Attacking-Lab/ecsc2025-ad-wiki/docs/scoring.md

   from the attack traffic.
 - The maximum points gained from defending a flag store are never more than an exploiting team stands to gain.
+- The NOP team does not gain attack or defense points.

 ## Aggregated Scoring